Assisted Living Program (ALP)

 - ALP provides personal care, room, board, housekeeping, supervision, home health aides, personal emergency response services, nursing, physical therapy, occupational therapy, speech therapy, medical supplies and equipment, adult day health care, a range of home health services, and the case management services of a registered professional nurse.

 Who is eligible?

 To be eligible, both Medicaid recipients and private-payers must be medically eligible for, and would otherwise require, placement in a nursing home due to the lack of a home or suitable home environment.
-However, eligible ALP residents must not require continual nursing care, be chronically bedfast or chairfast, or be impaired to the degree that they endanger the safety of other ALP residents.
+However, eligible ALP residents must not require continual nursing care, be chronically bedfast, or be impaired to the degree that they endanger the safety of other ALP residents.
 The ALP program is limited to 4,200 residents (approximately 85% are Medicaid recipients).

 How do I find the services of the Assisted Living Program?

 Private-payers and Medicaid recipients may contact the ALP directly.
 However, Medicaid recipients must have their ALP services approved in advance by the Local Social Services District.